11. Mobile Inference

 51adb pull ${DEVICE_USER_DIR}/resnet18_htp_int8/output output/htp_int8

-Second, in lines 24-29 a serialized version of the quantized model is derived for HTP deployment.
-This model is then deployed in lines 35-48.
-If we would like to run the quantized model on the CPU or GPU, we could, as before, simply use dynamic library produced by the qnn-model-lib-generator in lines 18-21.
+If we want to run the quantized model on the CPU or GPU, we can simply use the dynamic library generated by the qnn-model-lib-generator

 Task